Name That Tune: 2021 version

 Bid-a-Note is played second, with a maximum bid of 10 notes.
 If the low bidder misses, the opponent gets to hear all notes before responding (rather than scoring by default as before).
 Four tunes are played, with the first one worth $5,000 and the value increasing by $5,000 per subsequent tune up to $20,000 ($10,000-$25,000 in season 1).

 The high scorer advances to the Golden Medley, played as in earlier versions, with seven tunes to be named in 30 seconds and no vocals.
 The contestant wins $10,000 for each of the first six correct responses and an additional $40,000 for the seventh, for a top prize of $100,000.
-For civilian contestants, a wrong answer ends the round, but they keep any money won; for celebrity contestants, a wrong answer forfeits the ability to win the $100,000, but they can still attempt the remaining tunes.
+For civilian contestants, a wrong answer ends the round, but they keep any money won.
+For celebrity contestants, a wrong answer forfeits the ability to win the $100,000, but they can still attempt the remaining tunes.
 A contestant may pass on a tune and return to it after hearing all seven if time permits.

 Broadcast history

 Name That Tune ran in prime time from 1953 to 1954 on NBC, with Red Benson hosting.
 It moved to CBS in fall 1954, and hosting was taken up by Bill Cullen.
 George DeWitt took over in fall 1955 until the end of its run in October 1959.
 Notable contestants during this period included the young singer Leslie Uggams and child actor Eddie Hodges, who were followed by Betty Leary, a popular contestant whose 12 children filled the first row in the TV studio theater for seven consecutive shows.
 The series finished at #30 in the Nielsen ratings for the 1956–57 season.
-On October 18, 1959, CBS cancelled Tune in the wake of the quiz show scandals; its final episode aired on October 19, 1959.
+On October 18, 1959, CBS cancelled Name That Tune in the wake of the quiz show scandals.
+Its final episode aired on October 19, 1959.

-In 1974, the best-remembered syndicated Name That Tune premiered, hosted by Tom Kennedy, and produced by Ralph Edwards in association with Sandy Frank Productions; it would become The $100,000 Name That Tune in 1976 and continue until 1981.
+In 1974, the syndicated Name That Tune premiered, hosted by Tom Kennedy, and produced by Ralph Edwards in association with Sandy Frank Productions.
+It became The $100,000 Name That Tune in 1976 and continued until 1981.

-Also in 1974, NBC picked up a weekday version of Name That Tune for its daytime lineup, which ran from July 29, 1974 to January 3, 1975, and was hosted by Dennis James.
+Also in 1974, NBC picked up a weekday version of Name That Tune for its daytime lineup, which ran from July 29, 1974, to January 3, 1975, and was hosted by Dennis James.
 A second iteration of the daytime version, this time hosted by Kennedy, ran on NBC from January 3 to June 10, 1977 (replacing the Kennedy-hosted 50 Grand Slam in its timeslot).
 Both were lower-paying versions of the concurrent syndicated version.

 The New $100,000 Name That Tune returned to syndication as a weekday series in 1984, hosted by Jim Lange and produced by Sandy Frank.
 It lasted one season.